shasheene/chess.py/README.md

 #### chess.py
 chess.py is small, text-based chess game

+#### History

+chess.py was written during freetime between December 2013 and January 2014, but was abandoned near-completion of terminal-based gameplay.
+In May 2017 (4 years and 4 months later), development resumed.

 #### Requirements
 Currently, [python3](http://www.python.org/getit/) is the only dependancy, so the game *should* also run on Windows and MacOS X.